 This works out especially well with Sweet and Savory Flank Steak because you can use the pineapple in the rice, and the juice in the steak marinade.
 I have always used pineapple tidbits when making this, but after hearing the comments I tried it with crushed pineapple and loved it.
 I think I’ll make it with crushed from now on, but if you like it chunkier, try out the tidbits.

-1 cup dry white rice, cooked in 2 C water.
+1 cup dry white rice, cooked according to directions

 Salt and pepper to taste